phloof/youtube-preservation-tool/README.md

 # youtube-preservation-tool

-This Python script helps you save videos from lost YouTube channels using a two-phase approach:
+This Python script helps you save videos from lost YouTube channels using a two-phase approach, can be used in conjunction with yt mass uploader in seperate repository (remember to add link bozo) to upload video title, content, thumbnail and a descirption containing original upload date, like, dislikes:

 **Phase 1:** Scrapes ALL video information from [Filmot.com](https://filmot.com) channel pages
 **Phase 2:** Searches for archived versions on [findyoutubevideo.thetechrobo.ca](https://findyoutubevideo.thetechrobo.ca/) (using API) and downloads them